-To enrich our programs, most classrooms will take 3-4 field trips each year.
+To enrich our programs, most classrooms will take three to four field trips each year.
 Some activities may include walking to or using public transportation or a contracted bus service to get to the destination.
 Families should note that walking trips may occur without prior notice.
 Other field trips may require additional chaperones to attend, at which time, classrooms will put out a request to families.
 Additional field trip fees may be necessary for participation.
-Families will be notified of upcoming field trip fees.
+Families will be notified in advance of field trip expenses, if any.